-Net Assets - with donor restrictions - Net assets with donor restrictions represent contributions that are limited in use by the Foundation in accordance may be satisfied and removed by the actions of the Foundation according to the terms of the contribution.
-Upon satisfaction of such stipulations, net assets donor restrictions net assets.
+Net Assets - with donor restrictions - Net assets with donor restrictions represent contributions that are limited in use by the Foundation in accordance Foreign Currency: Assets and liabilities denominated in foreign currencies with donor-imposed stipulations.
+These stipulations may expire with time or may be satisfied and removed by the actions of the Foundation according to the terms of the contribution.
+Upon satisfaction of such stipulations, net assets translated at rates which approximate those in effect on transaction dates.
+A are released from with donor restrictions net assets and recognized as without donor restrictions net assets.